pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 ## <a id="overview"></a>Overview

 The App Scanning component within the Supply Chain Security Tools is responsible for providing the framework to scan applications for their security posture.
-This is implemented by scanning container images for known Common Vulnerabilities and Exposures (CVEs).
+Scanning container images for known Common Vulnerabilities and Exposures (CVEs)implements this framework .

 This component is in Alpha and supersedes the [SCST-Scan component](overview.hbs.md)